Pediatrics Advanced (Year 2) Pharmacy Residency Program

 BC Children’s Hospital & BC Women’s Hospital

 BC Children’s Hospital is the tertiary care referral center for pediatric patients within the province and serves more than 85000 patients each year.
-The hospital offers general pediatrics care as well as subspecialty pediatric care in areas such as critical care, oncology, neurology, cystic fibrosis, gastroenterology, surgery, metablic diseases, nephrology, multi organ transplant, emergency medicine, child and adolescent mental health, and pediatric rehabilitation.
+The hospital offers general pediatrics care as well as subspecialty pediatric care in areas such as critical care, oncology, neurology, cystic fibrosis, gastroenterology, surgery, metabolic diseases, nephrology, multi organ transplant, emergency medicine, child and adolescent mental health, and pediatric rehabilitation.

-BC Women’s Hospital is one of Canada’s largest maternity hospitals, the quaternary centre for neonatal care in BC with a 60 bed NICU, and has a provincial mandate to act as a resource for women and health care providers across BC.
+BC Women’s Hospital is one of Canada’s largest maternity hospitals, the quaternary centre for neonatal care in BC with a 65 bed NICU, and has a provincial mandate to act as a resource for women and health care providers across BC.
 Approximately 7000 babies are born at BCWH each year.
 There is also an HIV clinic supporting women, children, and families living with HIV.

 Both institutions are teaching and academic centres and care is delivered in an interprofessional team approach.

-The Children’s & Women’s Health Centres (C&W) Pharmacy Department provides clinical and distribution services to patients at both BC Children’s and BC Women’s Hospitals.
-The C&W Pharmacy Department employs approximately 90 staff.
-Clinical Pharmacists and Clinical Pharmacy Specialists work collaboratively to provide care to patients in Pediatric and Maternal Fetal Programs such as: Antimicrobial Stewardship, Child & Adolescent Mental Health, Critical Care, Cystic Fibrosis, Emergency Medicine, General Pediatrics (Clinical Teaching Unit), HIV, Hospice Care, Maternal-Fetal Medicine, Neonatology, Nephrology, Neurology, Multi Organ Transplant, Oncology and Bone Marrow/Stem Cell Transplant, and Surgery.
+.The Children’s & Women’s Health Centres (C&W) Pharmacy Department provides clinical and distribution services to patients at both BC Children’s and BC Women’s Hospitals.
+The C&W Pharmacy Department employs approximately 140 staff.
+Clinical Pharmacists and Clinical Pharmacy Specialists work collaboratively to provide care to patients in Pediatric and Maternal Fetal Programs such as: Antimicrobial Stewardship, Child & Adolescent Mental Health, Complex Pain, Complex Chronic Diseases, Critical Care, Cystic Fibrosis, Emergency Medicine, Gastroenterology, General Pediatrics (Clinical Teaching Unit), HIV, Maternal-Fetal Medicine, Neonatology, Nephrology, Neurology, Multi Organ Transplant, Oncology and Bone Marrow/Stem Cell Transplant, Rehabilitation, and Surgery.

 Required Rotations

-General Pediatrics
+• General Pediatrics (4 weeks)

-Pediatric Critical Care
+• Pediatric Critical Care (4 weeks)

-Pediatric Emergency Medicine
+• Pediatric Emergency Medicine (4 weeks)

-Pediatric Oncology
+• Pediatric Oncology (4 weeks)

-Elective Rotations
+ELECTIVE Rotations

-Antimicrobial Stewardship
+• Antimicrobial Stewardship

-Maternal Fetal Medicine
+• Maternal Fetal Medicine

-Pediatric Cystic Fibrosis
+• Pediatric Cystic Fibrosis

 Other Residency Activities

-Clinical and didactic teaching opportunities involving pharmacy (e.g. E2P PharmD students, Year 1 residents) and non-pharmacy learners (e.g. medical students and residents)
+• Clinical and didactic teaching opportunities involving pharmacy (e.g. E2P PharmD students, Year 1 residents) and non-pharmacy learners (e.g. medical students and residents)

-Guided learning in statistics, critical appraisal, and study design
+• Guided learning in statistics, critical appraisal, and study design

-Longitudinal experiences in improving medication use systems
+• Longitudinal experiences in improving medication use systems

-Longitudinal leadership and business case development experiences
+• Longitudinal leadership skill development

-Professional committee involvement
+• Professional committee involvement

-Professional conference attendance
+• Professional conference attendance

 Program Director: